thii/Notie/README.md

 Notie
 =====

-Undistracted in-app alert in Swift.
+Undistracted in-app notification in Swift, with added buttons and input box.

+This library is still work in progress.
+Do not use it in production, yet.

 ## Installation